-2.3 Dir. (b) cooperate with the competent authority of the Member Ste tandardized method YES 2007/59/EC State where they are domiciled in order to exchange wi vill ensure high Article information with the competent authority and give it pe erformance Potential development of 22.2(b) access to data required; 2 the IMI public interface could allow employers to + request information from NSAs.
-However such development would need to be further analysed.
-EC Decision 4.
-Access rights Au uthentication and YES 2010/17/EU Access to the information contained in the CCR shall be sta tandardized reasoning Annex II.4 granted to the following interested parties for the following of f requests will verify + purposes: the he workflo to the competent authority of the Member State in accordance with Article 22(2)(b) of Directive 2007/39/EC, EC Decision 5.
-Data exchange In n the case all NO - data exchanged in non 2010/17/EU In accordance with Directive 2007/59/EC, access to relevant pro prerequisites are met, centralized environment is Annex II.5 data shall be granted: a complete response not possible (a) to the competent authorities where the railway wi vill be provided undertaking or infrastructure manager is domiciled, in au utomatically, unless accordance with Article 22(2)(b) of Directive 2007/59/EC, ex extra investigation is ne ecessarv ····,
+2.3 Dir.
+2007/59/EC Article 22.2(b) + (b) cooperate with the competent authority of the Member State where they are domiciled in order to exchange information with the competent authority and give it access to data required; Standardized method will ensure high performance - EC Decision 2010/17/EU Annex II.4 + 4.
+Access rights Access to the information contained in the CCR shall be granted to the following interested parties for the following purposes: to the competent authority of the Member State in accordance with Article 22(2)(b) of Directive 2007/59/EC, Authentication and standardized reasoning of requests will verify the workflo EC Decision 2010/17/EU Annex II.5 5.
+Data exchange In accordance with Directive 2007/59/EC, access to relevant data shall be granted: (a) to the competent authorities where the railway undertaking or infrastructure manager is domiciled, in accordance with Article 22(2)(b) of Directive 2007/59/EC, In the case all prerequisites are met, a complete response will be provided automatically, unless extra investigation is necessary centralized environment is not possible

 ID Legal ref.
 Explanation (if required) Can this action pre- defined (structured) Could IMI provide a support?
 2.4 Dir.
 2007/59/EC Article 22.2(c) + (c) supply information on the content of such certificates to the competent authorities of the other Member States upon their request, when this is required as a consequence of their transnational activities.
 This is possible to be standardized though it will imply a common line among all MSs'.
 Theoretically it exists for being compliant to EC's directives.
 A by locale adaptation of the solution might be necessary.
-YES with the condition that there is a standardized method for all MSs.
-See 2.1 EC Decision 2010/17/EU Annex II.4 (Access rights) + EC Decision 2010/17/EU Annex II.5 Access to the information contained in the CCR shall be granted to the following interested parties for the following purposes: to competent authorities of the Member States in which the railway undertaking or infrastructure manager operates, and where the driver is authorised to drive on at least one line of the network: for their task of monitoring the development of certification, under Article 19(1)(g) and Article 26 of Directive 2007/59/EC, for their inspection tasks under Article 19(1)(h) and (2) and Article 29(1) of Directive 2007/59/EC (this task may be carried out by a delegated entity), In accordance with Directive 2007/59/EC, access to relevant data shall be granted: (b) to competent authorities of other Member States, upon For both monitoring and inspection processes workflows can be set for informing their status, validity and alters Depending the authenticated type of user solution should YES
+EC Decision 2010/17/EU Annex II.4 (Access rights) + EC Decision 2010/17/EU Annex II.5 Access to the information contained in the CCR shall be granted to the following interested parties for the following purposes: to competent authorities of the Member States in which the railway undertaking or infrastructure manager operates, and where the driver is authorised to drive on at least one line of the network: for their task of monitoring the development of certification, under Article 19(1)(g) and Article 26 of Directive 2007/59/EC, for their inspection tasks under Article 19(1)(h) and (2) and Article 29(1) of Directive 2007/59/EC (this task may be carried out by a delegated entity), In accordance with Directive 2007/59/EC, access to relevant data shall be granted: For both monitoring and inspection processes workflows can be set for informing their status, validity and alters Depending the authenticated type of user solution should YES